 Where can I apply for support?

-Companies apply for support from the State Treasury via an electronic application form which will be available on the State Treasury website on 21.12.2020 at 9 am.
+Companies apply for support from the State Treasury via an electronic application form.

 How do I apply for support?

-Applications are made online via the State Treasury webpage once the second round of application begins.
+Applications are made online via the electronic application form >

 Will I need a consultant to assist me in applying for the support?